mbocquet/bootspy/README.md

 Local MTA (`postfix`|`exim`|`nullmailer`) and mail command (`bsd-mailx`) to be notified by mail.

-Ntfy.sh data to be notified by Ntfy.
+Ntfy.sh data and `curl` to be notified by Ntfy.

 Otherwise only logs to file.